argoproj/argo-cd/docs/operator-manual/high_availability.md

     path: guestbook
 # ...
 ```

-* **Absolute path** The annotation value might be an absolute path started from '/'.
+* **Absolute path** The annotation value might be an absolute path starting with '/'.
 In this case path is considered as an absolute path within the Git repository:

 ```yaml
 apiVersion: argoproj.io/v1alpha1